 As the world’s insatiable demand for cotton grew, so too did the labor required to harvest it.

-How Did the Cotton Gin Affect Slavery?
+How the Cotton Gin Affected Slavery

 At the end of the 18th century, the southern economy was faltering.
 Existing slave labor was used to grow the traditional crops of the south such as tobacco, indigo, cotton, and rice, none of which were particularly profitable at the time.